OfficeDev/office-js-docs-pr/docs/develop/dialog-api-in-office-add-ins.md

 > [!NOTE]
 > You can open only one dialog box from a host window.
 An attempt to open another dialog box generates an error.
 For example, if a user opens a dialog box from a task pane, she cannot open a second dialog box, from a different page in the task pane.
 However, when a dialog box is opened from an [add-in command](../design/add-in-commands.md), the command opens a new (but unseen) HTML file each time it is selected.
 This creates a new (unseen) host window, so each such window can launch its own dialog box.
 For more information, see [Errors from displayDialogAsync](dialog-handle-errors-events.md#errors-from-displaydialogasync).

-### Take advantage of a performance option in Office on the web
+### Take advantage of a performance option in Office for the web

 The `displayInIframe` property is an additional property in the configuration object that you can pass to `displayDialogAsync`.
-When this property is set to `true`, and the add-in is running in a document opened in Office on the web, the dialog box will open as a floating iframe rather than an independent window, which makes it open faster.
+When this property is set to `true`, and the add-in is running in a document opened in Office for the web, the dialog box will open as a floating iframe rather than an independent window, which makes it open faster.
 The following is an example:

 ```js
 Office.context.ui.displayDialogAsync('https://myDomain/myDialog.html', {height: 30, width: 20, displayInIframe: true});
 ```

 The default value is `false`, which is the same as omitting the property entirely.
-If the add-in is not running in Office on the web, the `displayInIframe` is ignored.
+If the add-in is not running in Office for the web, the `displayInIframe` is ignored.

 > [!NOTE]
 > You should **not** use `displayInIframe: true` if the dialog box will at any point redirect to a page that cannot be opened in an iframe.
 For example, the sign in pages of many popular web services, such as Google and Microsoft Account, cannot be opened in an iframe.